jcgould48/my-weather/README.md

-1. `api/users
+Routes:

+Main Page - '/'
+User Content- `api/users'
         '/login' gets you to login
-   '/home2/ displays the weather and makes the api call
-    /register takes you to the register page to add new user
+        '/register' takes you to the register page to add new user '/home2/' displays the weather for users that are authenticated